RikvdPol/IntergratedOmics/README.md

 to answer our questions.
 It will help us improve the pipeline in the future.
 The questionnaire can be found [here](https://docs.google.com/forms/d/e/1FAIpQLSc_e2J3mxyiqu-RCSdUfX8M3nImsFRcippZnV-pZy27q75qNQ/viewform).

+In order to improve the pipeline hyperparameter tuning can be performed.
+This would be a method that needs to be added to each algorithm module, and not the AlgorithmBaseClass because the hyperparameters differ for each algorithm.
+Tuning hyperparameters will greatly increase the runtime of the pipeline, however it will likely increase accuracy as well.

 # Overview